Sara-Iftikhar/Sara-Iftikhar.github.io/_publications/2021_biogas_wr.md

     Prediction of biogas production in anaerobic co-digestion of organic wastes using deep learning models.
     Water Research, 205, 117697.'
 ---
-This paper is prediction of antibiotic resistance genes at a recreational beach in South Korea using deep learning.
+This paper is about prediction of production of biogas using modified dual-stage attention model.

 [Download paper here](https://doi.org/10.1016/j.watres.2021.117697)